Mjsciarabba/Listenbrainz-Playlist-Sync/README.md

 poster_file_path: 'path\to\poster.png'
 ```

-#### Listenbrainz
+#### ListenBrainz
-Information on how to obtain the Listenbrainz token for your user can be found here: https://listenbrainz.readthedocs.io/en/latest/users/api/index.html#get-the-user-token
+Information on how to obtain the ListenBrainz token for your user can be found here: https://listenbrainz.readthedocs.io/en/latest/users/api/index.html#get-the-user-token

-The `playlist_username` should be your Listenbrainz username
+The `playlist_username` should be your ListenBrainz username

+`api_email` is needed for the Musicbrainz API to make queries.
+You do not need to have a Musicbrainz account, and you
+can use any email address

-A completed Listenbrainz section looks like this:
+A completed ListenBrainz section looks like this:
 ```
-# Listenbrainz Info
+# ListenBrainz Info
 user_token: 'abcdef123456789'
 playlist_username: 'listenbrainz'
+api_email: 'mail@example.com'
 ```

 ### Step 4 - Install Requirements

-Install the addtional requirements using the Python package installer (pip) from within the project folder:
+Install the additional requirements using the Python package installer (pip) from within the project folder:

 `pip install -r requirements.txt`